DeadCodeGames/DeadForgeExternalData/DeadForgeAssets/articles/deadforge-v2-beta-release/content.md

 In this article, we'd like to share more information about the Beta release, its features, and what is coming in the foreseeable future.

+However, first and foremost...
+> [!WARNING]
-However, first and foremost, we would like to highlight, that **this is an experimental Beta release**, and things are not fully stable yet.
+> We would like to highlight, that **this is an experimental Beta release**, and things are not fully stable yet.
 We would also like to mention, that **autoupdate is not yet implemented.
 Once an update releases, we will release an article with a downloading link.** Thank you for your patience.
 Now, let's get into it...

 ## “What is DeadForge?”
 DeadForge is a **multi-purpose software launching tool.** Currently, as of release 2.0.0-Beta-1, DeadForge supports semi-automatic imports from: